jvickers123/sei-project-one-pac-man/README.md

 ## Brief

-To create a fully functioning browser based game of your choice using vanilla JavaScript in 9 days.
+To create a fully functioning browser based game of your choice using JavaScript in 9 days.